 Once it's cool enough to touch, place the chicken in a zip lock bag and add some of the stock, followed by the marinade.

-I recommend the ziplock bag rather than a container to ensure the chicken is fully submerged in the marinade.
+Push the air out of the bag and seal it at the top.
+I recommend using a ziplock bag rather than a container to ensure the chicken is fully submerged in the marinade.

 Slice the chicken chashu while it's cold, this will stop it from falling apart.
 (I tried to cut it while it was still warm once, it was not pretty!)